|THE THIRD WATCH OF THE NIGHT|

 The individual cannot claim advanced knowledge of mathematics if he or she cannot understand simple arithmetic.
 One cannot claim to have encompassed the realities of the universe until he or she has experienced them.
 One cannot deny the ultimate nature of gods and Buddhas until he or she has met or transcended them.
 Otherwise, such denial is based on ignorance, neither knowing nor not knowing.
 The individual's only proof is the lack of knowledge, and the generalization from his or her own lack of experience.

 While Buddhist philosophy claims depth, and actually has it [in abstract terms] in the last two watches of the night, it has largely lost access to that depth.
 This is because it has forgotten or rejected the first two watches of the night.
-We have Buddhists who enter the deconstruction of casuality without [first] deconstructing identity.
+We have Buddhists who enter the deconstruction of causality without [first] deconstructing identity.
 As a result, the ego expands and instead of insight, we get vanity.
 Knowledge evokes pride, which stays within the existing structure of the self, and puffs it out.
-The ego seeks recognition for its knowledge, and hierarchies of status and power begin to form, originally build on hierarchies of knowledge.
+The ego seeks recognition for its knowledge, and hierarchies of status and power begin to form, originally built on hierarchies of knowledge.

 Now, true insight destroys hierarchies, but knowledge which is grasped and held strengthens them.
-Without the first two watches, the person is compressed between two types of knowledge - material knowledge of physical forces and objects, and religious knowledge of the Void, and the emptiness of phenomena and casuality.
+Without the first two watches, the person is compressed between two types of knowledge - material knowledge of physical forces and objects, and religious knowledge of the Void, and the emptiness of phenomena and causality.

 But if there is no identification with sentient life and no recognition of the universality of awareness and sorrow, then there is no genuine compassion evoked to balance the pressure between the two types of knowledge.
 Here, the mind and self become like a single vajra, the center squeezed and narrow between the vajra's middle by the weights of knowledge.
 What is needed is the second [perpendicular] vajra to expand the narrow selfhood into weights of compassion for past selves and for other beings.
 This creates the balanced double vajra.
 The individual should be balanced in his or her development like the double vajra and this will not occur without the practice of the first two watches of the night.